shutron/AllCommands/README.md

 # `allcommands.io`
-> allcommands.io is a portal for developeres who use commands frequestly n their day to day life or once in a while usage.
-We all forget syntax and need quick reference rather than going thru the offical pages.
+> allcommands.io is a portal for developers who use commands frequently in their day to day life or once in a while usage.
+We all forget syntax and need quick reference rather than going through the offical pages.

   - This repo contains json file for each framework, tool, etc. which requires contribution
   - The repo for allcommands.io portal is [here](https://github.com/shutron/AllCommands.Portal).
 Feel free to contribute there as well